santosh-gh/cheat-sheet/Kubernetes/QnA.md

 # What is Taints and tolerations?
 Give example

-    In the context of Kubernetes, "taints and tolerations" are mechanisms used to control the scheduling and placement of pods (the smallest and most basic unit of deployment in Kubernetes) on nodes within a cluster.
+    In the context of Kubernetes, "taints and tolerations" are mechanisms used to control the scheduling and placement of pods on nodes within a cluster.

     Taints: A taint is a label applied to a node in a Kubernetes cluster that indicates a specific characteristic or restriction.
 Taints are used to mark nodes as "unpreferred" or "unavailable" for certain types of pods.
 By default, nodes do not have any taints applied to them.
 Taints prevent pods that do not tolerate those taints from being scheduled on the tainted nodes.